 A subdivision created for rent or lease, including a mobile home/manufactured home or recreational vehicle park, is any tract of land divided by renting or leasing portions of it.
 The land is owned, however, as one parcel under single ownership (which can include a number of persons owning property in common).
 For the purposes of complying with these regulations, we refer to "plans" not plats; and "spaces" not lots are submitted to the Planning Staff for review.
-The plan must comply with applicable zoningSubdivisions created by rent or lease must comply with the provisions of Section VI.
+The plan must comply with applicable zoning